 Kristina, United States.
 Kai, Germany.
 August, 2016.

-This is not the first time we travel with Anatoly to
+not the first time we travel with Anatoly to the wonderful

 In the early morning, we arrived to the territory of Karakhanid Kagante, visited Burana Tower, whilst not disturbing the living of the ancient town of Balasagun, during a sunny day we swam under the waterfall in the picturesque Kegety gorge.
 In the evening, we visited cloud-hidden secret gorge of Issyk-Ata which is famous for its healing springs and ancient image of Buddha - this is something we dreamt of seeing and at last this dream became a reality, whilst travelling around Kyrgyzstan.
 Thanks to Yuri for his interesting and funny stories about mountain adventures.